SoftSimu/AlphaFoldDisorderData/README.md

 # Proteins, structures and data from the manuscript

-**AlphaFold2:  A role for disordered proteinprediction?
+**AlphaFold2:  A role for disordered protein prediction?
 *by Carter J. Wilson, Wing-Yiu Choy, and Mikko Karttunen***

 ## Data organization ##